One Pan Caprese Pesto Chicken Orzo

 Why I Love This Pesto Chicken Orzo

-Okay.
 Like many of you, I suspect, I adore Caprese anything!
 From my latest Caprese pasta salad to appetizers and more.
 If it’s Caprese, I’m there!

 I also love one-pan dinners!
-Especially when the pasta, the chicken, the veggies, herbs, seasoning… literally everything is cooked in one dish.
-Not only is it easy to clean up one pan, because it is, but it’s also the idea of communally sharing food in one pan—dinners with family and friends become a bit more delicious and fun.
+Especially when the pasta, the chicken, the veggies, the herbs, the seasoning… literally everything is cooked in one dish.
+Not only is it easy to clean up one pan, because it is, but it’s also the idea of communally sharing food in one pan-dinners with family and friends become a bit more delicious and fun.

 Here is a list of the simple ingredients you will need for this easy chicken recipe: